ddm21/ITCareerPath/cisco_packet_tracer_cli_cheatsheet.md

-# Cisco Cheetsheet
+# Cisco CLI Reference

-**Cisco CLI Reference, Howtos, and Tools**

 _Warning, use at your own risk.
-I created these scripts with an educational mindset while studying for my CCNA_
+I created these scripts with an educational mindset_

 ## Quick Navigtation